martyna-boruslawska/Monopoly/docs/proposals/NextStep1_auctions.md

   - The auction ends when no player is willing to increase the current bid
   - The winning player pays the Bank and becomes the owner
   - If nobody bids, the tile remains unowned
-2. Keep the design local to the current pipeline
+2. Keep design local to current pipeline
   - Start from `handleBuyOrTrade()` because the landing rules pipeline already routes purchase handling through that single handler
   - Introduce one purchase decision hook for unowned tiles rather than a wider strategy system in this issue
-  - Keep the first auction fully deterministic because there is no interactive input layer in the engine
+  - Keep first auction fully deterministic because there is no interactive input layer in the engine
 3. Use one simple deterministic auction strategy
   - A player buys the landed tile immediately only if they can afford it and would keep at least `$300` cash after purchase
   - Otherwise they decline and the tile goes to auction
-  - During auction, each active player stays in while the next minimum bid is less than or equal to both the tile's printed price and the player's cash minus the `$300` reserve
+  - During auction, each active player stays in while the next minimum bid is less than or equal to both:
+    - the tile's printed price
+    - the player's cash minus the `$300` reserve
   - Bid increments are fixed at `$10`
   - Players take turns in table order starting with the player after the one who declined
   - The last remaining bidder wins at the current bid
+4. Out of scope in this issue
+  - Human bidding prompts
+  - Tie-breaking by timing or UI interaction
+  - Complex bidding heuristics per profile
+  - $1 increment simulation
+  - Auctions for houses and hotels, including scarce-building variants
+  - Bankruptcy-triggered property auctions
-4. Add focused tests
+5. Add focused tests
-  - Cover decline-to-auction flow, winner payment, no-bid outcome, declining-player participation, and railroad or utility auctions
+  - A player with enough cash but less than `$300 + price` declines the landed tile and triggers auction
+  - The next player wins the auction at the minimum winning bid when only one bidder can afford it
+  - The original landing player can decline and still win the auction later
+  - No bids leaves the tile unowned
+  - Railroad and utility tiles also use the same auction flow

-# Acceptance Criteria
+## Acceptance Criteria

 [ ] A landing player can decline to buy an unowned purchasable tile even when they can afford it.
 [ ] Declining starts an auction for that tile.